 Our exclusive Heavy Duty T-Post Clothesline Poles have proven to be the absolute best.
 The complete setup includes two outdoor clothesline poles and 150 feet of our vinyl coated 750 lb. breaking strength All-Weather Clothesline Wire.
 Designed to be permanently cemented in the ground and built to hold heavy loads such as sheets, comforters, and blankets.

 Made with the highest quality heavy duty galvanized steel tubing.
 Six end caps are included that cover all 3 open ends of each pole to protect the clothesline poles from bugs, birds, and water damage.
 They are the only clothesline poles available anywhere that include the highest quality clothesline wire as most include cheap clothesline rope which is not permanent like the clothesline poles and often gets weathered rather quickly.
 We've found that no one wants to hang clothes on a wet or dirty rope when their looking for clean clothes and moisture will do exactly that.

-The clothesline poles hold 5 lines that can provide up to 125 ft. of linear drying space with the recommended maximum distance between poles of 25 ft.
+The clothesline poles hold 5 lines that can provide up to 125 feet of linear drying space with the recommended maximum distance between poles of 25 feet.
 This can easily be customized to your suit your needs if your wanting less drying space which will offer greater line tension.
 Simply cut the clothesline wire to your needs.
 Each clothesline pole is equipped with an anti-spin bolt at the bottom to keep the clothesline poles from rotating once they've been cemented in.

 These clothesline poles are designed for easy assembly with easy to follow instructions which can be seen on the Instructions tab above.
 They can be beautified with almost any color paint to match your setting or simply adding a small flower basket at each end can brighten any laundry day.
 Handy Dandy Clothesline Poles!

 Material: 16 gauge galvanized steel